SleepyStaarr/SleepyStaarr/README.md

 ## Staarr
 ---
 🛦 I LOVE AVIATION AND GASK MASKS
+Usually online at the end of the night on weekdays (if i'll even be on) and even then i wont be speaking much, !!!busy with school, exams and projects!!!

 UPDATE: before that, keep in mind that i play ponytown less. still good to read these  vv